Crowd-source ideas from a community of engaged customers

 Ultimately, we hoped to scale this product beyond ideas and sell it as a template, allowing other companies to build communities for their own customers.

-Before anything went into code, we conducted focus group interviews with product managers at Microsoft to identify fundamental issues with the products they already used:
+Before anything went into code, I partnered with a fellow designer to conduct focus group interviews with stakeholders at Microsoft.
+These interviews uncovered fundamental issues with the products they used:

 🗑️ Clutter